RuslanUC/piltover/README.md

 Right now, project **may** (although not recommended) be used for basic features like messages/media sending.
 More complex features such as group chats, profile photos, etc. may work with errors.
-**Keep in mind that privacy settings almost don't exist so any user can be texted by anyone, added to any group by anyone, etc.**
+**Keep in mind that privacy settings may work incorrectly so any user can be texted by anyone, added to any group by anyone, etc.**

 ## Setup